 This fabulous stomach acid reducer for cats and gastrointestinal remedy helps to not only relieve stomach acid pain but also repair inflamed tissue.
 Gastro ULC is like a natural pepto bismol for cats.

 Learn more about Gastro ULC

 Power Probiotic for Cats

-Backed by scientific research, this powerful multi-strain formula repopulates the good, friendly bacteria your cat’s digestive system needs.
-It can help improve your cat's appetite by easing the pain of stomach acid.
+Backed by scientific research, this powerful multi-strain formula repopulates the good, friendly bacteria in your cat’s digestive tract.
+Contains 6 powerful probiotic strains along with prebiotics to increase absorption and survival of the bacteria.